kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     </html>
 ```

-## JSX
+## Bigger possibilities with JSX

-With our previous code, things look fine but not too good.
-I only opted for that because it will make us understand React better in my opinion.
+With our previous code, things look fine but soon it will become difficult to keep adding components with the react.createElement().
+I only opted for it because it would help us understand React better in my opinion.

-However, If we decide to add more components this way things can get really clumpsy.
+If we decide to add more components this way, things can get really clumpsy.
 This is where JSX shines.

 JSX helps to abstract the complicated syntax with writing React.createElement and makes our code look similar to HTML.

 Besides, JSX is not a replacement for html.
 In fact it is not html in any way.